Platform team for Kubernetes

 - K8s management tool (or service).

 In production, Kubernetes is not the easiest of solutions either.
 Challenges around using it include stability, security, and the management of online application which is being created.
 In the past, issues around using Kubernetes included repeated outages caused by KIAM (K8s to AWS IAM) authorisation bridge.
 The remedy was to restart the agent.
-In newer agent version there was a feature allowing K8s restart it in case of failure.
+In the newer agent version there was a feature allowing K8s restart it in case of failure.
 It’s a great solution, but to make use of it, someone needs to read and understand the KIAM changelog.
 And that’s not something your team may be ready to do, with so many other things they need to care of on daily basis!

-Other important aspects when it comes to Kubernetes are its updates – as all operating system Kubernetes gets updated on a quarterly release schedule and you need to be on top of that, as well as of its security, which is crucial for the security of your project.
+Other important aspects when it comes to Kubernetes are its updates – as all operating systems, Kubernetes gets updated on a quarterly release schedule and you need to be on top of that, as well as of its security, which is crucial for the security of your project.

 The solution – platform team

-The complexity of Kubernetes and challenges that arise around using it require solutions which make the whole process easier.
+The complexity of Kubernetes and the challenges that arise around using it require solutions that make the whole process easier.
 When K8s become a part of your business, it needs to be constantly monitored and maintained, and you cannot possibly rely on one person doing it.
-What you really need is a 24/7 access to help – in case the employee who is responsible for Kubernetes gets ill, someone else needs to be able to carry on as efficiently as the predecessor.
+What you really need is 24/7 access to help – in case the employee who is responsible for Kubernetes gets ill, someone else needs to be able to carry on as efficiently as the predecessor.